CSHL-devon/SequenceMachine/README.md

 This is really just a programmable solenoid valve driver.
 Fortunately, for most olfaction experiments all you really need is to flip a few valves on and off in the correct sequence and with the correct timing.
 This is a very un-fancy way of streamlining that process, especially for labs building their first rig.

+CAD for the structural elements, and 3D-printed parts was done in Inventor.
+In addition to the inventor parts, I've also included the files you actually need to laser-cut and 3D-print (PDFs and .STLs respectively) if you just want to make what I've provided without modification.

 If you see something dumb in this repository and have a way to make it less so, say something.
 I am not an electrical engineer, nor am I a programmer.
 I'm just a tech trying to cope with the aftermath of a misspent youth.
 I will welcome your feedback.
 Probably.

 ### Dependencies